How to Verify a Contractor License in Illinois

 After severe storms, be especially cautious of door-to-door roofing contractors.
 Illinois law gives homeowners specific rights when dealing with storm damage repair contractors, including the right to cancel a contract within a certain period.
 Never let a contractor pressure you into signing an Assignment of Benefits (AOB) form that gives them the right to deal directly with your insurance company.

 If you have a complaint about a roofing contractor, file it with IDFPR, which has the authority to investigate, fine, and revoke licenses.
 You can also contact the Illinois Attorney General's Consumer Protection Division.
+Before hiring any roofer in Illinois, verify their license on LicensedCheck — it takes seconds and confirms they hold the state-required roofing contractor license.

 Ready to Verify?